-Our department is located on the 2nd floor of Conventus in the Oishei Children's Outpatient Center and next to the new Oishei Children's Hospital (formerly Women & Children's Hospital of Buffalo).
+Our department is located on the 5th floor of Conventus and next to the Oishei Children’s Hospital.
 The hospital has a long history of affiliation with the University at Buffalo as a primary teaching site for medical students and residents.

 Pediatric Medical Education